taesiri/arxiv_latex_extractor/README.md

-# ArXiv LaTeX Extractor
+# arXiv LaTeX Extractor

 ## Description
-The ArXiv LaTeX Extractor is a Python tool designed to download and flatten LaTeX source files for academic papers from the [ArXiv](https://arxiv.org) repository.
+The arXiv LaTeX Extractor is a Python tool designed to download and flatten LaTeX source files for academic papers from the [arXiv.org](https://arXiv.org) repository.

 ## Installation